By Darianne Hudson

 - NFTs ability to prove authenticity of digital art has led to a boom in collectibility and the creation of a new art market that is not susceptible to replication

 - Black artists are finding an equitable way to profit from the new multi-million dollar crypto art market

 Blockchain and non-fungible token (NFT) trading has made the world of art collecting an open democratized and diverse market for the first time in history.
-In the first two months of the year there were $300 million in NFT sales, according to Cointelegraph.
+In the first few months of the year there were more than $300 million in NFT sales, according to Cointelegraph.
 Blockchain platforms are now being used by artists to register the copyright data of digital art pieces, create proof of ownership, and be credited each time the artwork is traded digitally.
 Will Black artists be able to create work, while being their own gallery in showcasing and selling art, especially pieces that support social justice movements?

 Why This Matters: Historically, art trading was an exclusive, and mainly white, realm of investing.
 Black art was underrepresented due to the reliance on galleries, making it harder for these artists to live sustainably from their craft.
 However, cryptocurrencies are changing this through waves that continue to shock economists, and shift the tide in terms of equity and profitability of digital artists.
 Blockchain allows them to sell digital artwork with fractional ownership: creating as many “fractions” as they want and selling to owners who buy only a fraction of the piece.
 Fractional ownership increases an owner’s chances of meaningful return on investment.

 Artists are also able to sell directly to buyers without the use of a middleman Earlier this year Christie’s auction house sold Beeple’s first 5,000 “Everydays,” digital art for a record $69 million.